jauntywunderkind/pd-omnitool/README.md

 ## Specifications

-* fully able to support up to 30V connections
+* fully able to support up to 30V minimum from inputs
+* draw of 10A minimum on input
+* 2 high efficiency boost-buck DC DC converters powering 2 independent bus rails
+* 4 USB-C ports, each with complete Configuration Channel (CC) analog front-end (AFE) phy
+  * cc phy allows software-defined negotiation of USB-PD, including PD 3.0 & (likely) beyond
+  * one port is designated the "primary" port, & can data-pass through to one of two other usb-c ports
-* 2 DC ports, for battery, wall, or solar connections
+* 2 DC ports, for battery, wall, solar, or other electronics (eg: motor, or led drive) connections
-* 4 USB-C ports
+* All ports able to switch between power consuming, and power providing roles (on any power bus)
-* USB "master" with
+* USB "master" whose high-speed connections passes-through to one of two other connected devices
+* extensive voltage/current monitoring throughout
+* Indeterminate "brains" - perhaps a small ARM core, or a common interface (Adafruit Feather, Pi Zero), or perhaps an onboard very low power ICE40 fpga.

+# Design

+The PD OmniTool

 ## Ports